 10: echo $value .
 PHP_EOL;

-In this example:
+11: }In this example:

 - The

-statement within the function produces a value for the generator. - The
+yieldstatement within the function produces a value for the generator. - The

-loop iterates over the values generated by$gen
+foreachloop iterates over the values generated by$gen, printing each value.

-is called, it doesn't execute the code inside the function immediately.
+When myGenerator() is called, it doesn't execute the code inside the function immediately.
 Instead, it returns an iterator object that can be iterated over.
-Each time the foreach
+Each time the foreach loop requests the next value from the generator, the function is executed until it reaches a yield statement, producing the next value in the sequence.
+This allows for the lazy evaluation of the sequence of values.

 Here is another article you might like 😊 What Is A Syntax Error?